Ikanant/Software-Engineering-Notes/01-Languages/Golang/Getting Started/003_04 - OOP & Asynchronous Programming.md

 **}**

 We can also just assign the values to fields when initializing the object, but we need to be careful.
-We need to assign values of the fields *[In the same order they are declared in the struct.]{.underline}*
+We need to assign values of the fields *[In the same order they are declared in the struct.]*

 **foo := myStruct{"John"}**